Learn how your Strength Score is calculated and how to improve it.

-Whether your goals are to build muscle, get lean, or improve fitness, strength is the foundation for it all, so you need a way to track your journey.
-In the gym, people typically measure strength by comparing how much they can deadlift or bench.
-But Strength Score—a feature exclusive to Tonal — is a comprehensive system that measures total body strength for more than 100 moves.
-Armed with these unique insights, you’ll have the opportunity to create personal goals that help you get stronger, faster.
+Strength Score—a feature exclusive to Tonal — is a comprehensive system that measures total body strength for more than 150 moves.
+Armed with these unique insights, you’ll have the opportunity to create personal goals that help you get stronger.

-- The new, updated algorithm estimates how much you can effectively lift for each move on Tonal by looking at your performance history, and by giving more importance to your most recent sets.
+- Tonal’s algorithm estimates how much you can effectively lift for each move by looking at your performance history, and by giving more importance to your most recent sets.

 - Next, Tonal compares your personal performance to the baseline for each move you have performed.
 Where you fall in relation to the baseline creates your score for each move.

 - Tonal aggregates the score for every move into a muscle group score, depending on what muscles are involved.
 For example, with a bench press, the muscle group being scored would be the chest.